 International Association of Fire Fighters sues National Fire Protection Association over cancer-causing chemicals in gear

-TOLEDO, Ohio (WTVG) - The International Association of Fire Fighters is filing a lawsuit against the National Firefighter Protective Association over a NFPA standard that requires the use of cancer-causing forever chemicals, known as PFAs, in firefighters’ protective suits and gear.
+TOLEDO, Ohio (WTVG) - The International Association of Fire Fighters is filing a lawsuit against the National Fire Protection Association over a NFPA standard that requires the use of carcinogenic forever chemicals, also known as PFAs, in fire protective gear.

-IAFF Attorney David Hoyle says the IAFF has worked with the NFPA over the past several years to change the standard to no avail.
+IAFF Attorney David Hoyle says the lawsuit comes after the IFAA spent years working, unsuccessfully, with the NFPA to change the standard.
+Hoyle says because the NFPA requires PFAs in gear, there is no PFAs-free alternative currently on the market; they hope the lawsuit will change that.

-In a statement, the NFPA responded to the lawsuit: “NFPA shares the concern of the entire fire service community around the health and safety of first responders.
-We have not yet been served with this complaint, so we can’t comment on it.”
+“NFPA shares the concern of the entire fire service community around the health and safety of first responders.
+We have not yet been served with this complaint so we can’t comment on it,” said a statement from the NFPA.

-Hoyle says because of the NFPA standard; there currently is no market for PFAs-free firefighter gear; the IAFF hopes their lawsuit will change that.
+If it comes, change will be too late for some firefighters.
+However, a local union leader says it’s about protecting future firefighters.

-“For a lot of us... sadly, the exposure has already happened.
-But I’ve got a guy in my station right now.
+“Sadly, the exposure has already happened.
+But, I’ve got a guy in my station right now.
 He’s got less than six months on.
-There’s still time to make sure he doesn’t get the exposure that could lead to him getting sick,” said Toledo Firefighters Local 92 Vice President Lt.
+There’s still time to make sure he doesn’t get the exposure that could lead to him getting sick,” said Firefighter’s Local 92 Vice President Lt.
 Phil Moline.

 See a spelling or grammar error in our story?
 Please include the title when you click here to report it.